emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 ### The Details

 We decide our attorneys are expensive enough and that we can bang out most of our settlement and parenting plan with a mediator, who is also a therapist and is exceptionally adept at facilitating this for the two of us.
-It's actually quite easy deciding how we are going to raise our children.
+It's easy deciding how we are going to raise our children.

 We have property spreadsheets where we make decisions on who-gets-what.
 I'm reading books on co-parenting and I don't find it so obnoxious anymore because it's exactly what we are doing.
 I'm finally feeling optimistic and ready to embrace this transition.

 Early in this process my friend Mari told me something I'll never forget about her own divorce.
 She told me that she's as proud of her divorce as she was her marriage.
-She tells me that she's a a better parent because of it, and in hindsight I can tell you that I feel exactly the same way.
+She tells me that she's a better parent because of it, and in hindsight I can tell you that I feel exactly the same way.
 It was one of those things I found so unlikely when I first heard it; but she knew that I could get to the other side of this and that something really great was waiting for me on the other end.
 I had to have faith in that, and that's the sort of thing that never comes easily for me, especially when there are saboteurs that have taken up residency in my brain for twenty years telling me that things will only get worse.

 I write *vows* for our divorce into our parenting plan.
 They read: